jonathandion/awesome-emails/README.md

 ## Frameworks

+- [React Email](https://react.email/) - A collection of high-quality, unstyled components for creating beautiful emails using React and TypeScript. :fire:
 - [MJML](https://mjml.io) - MJML is a markup language designed to reduce the pain of coding a responsive email. :fire:
 - [JSX-email](https://jsx-mail.org/) - Jsx Mail is an email framework that uses React to create email templates. :fire:
 - [Foundation for Emails](https://github.com/zurb/foundation-emails) - Quickly create responsive HTML emails that work on any device & client.
 Even Outlook.